wkillerud/some-sass/packages/language-server/README.md

 # Some Sass Language Server

-This is the SCSS language server that powers the [Some Sass extension for Visual Studio Code](https://github.com/wkillerud/vscode-scss).
-It provides:
+This is the SCSS language server that powers the [Some Sass extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=SomewhatStationery.some-sass), available as an independent and reusable language server.

+The language server provides:

 - Full support for `@use` and `@forward`, including aliases, prefixes and hiding.
 - Workspace-wide code navigation and refactoring, such as Rename Symbol.
 - Rich documentation through [SassDoc](http://sassdoc.com).
 - Language features for `%placeholder-selectors`, both when using them and writing them.
 - Suggestions and hover info for built-in Sass modules, when used with `@use`.

+This language server is designed to run alongside the [VS Code CSS language server](https://github.com/hrsh7th/vscode-langservers-extracted).

 ## Usage